trivago/gollum/docs/consumers/kafka.rst

   Set to ":" by default.

 **MaxOpenRequests**
-  MaxOpenRequests defines the number of simultanious connections are allowed.
+  MaxOpenRequests defines the number of simultaneous connections are allowed.
   By default this is set to 5.

 **ServerTimeoutSec**